bradleyalexward/Multiomics_preprocessing/README.md

 ## Requirements

-R >= 4.0 and Bioconductor >= 3.19.
-The `QFeatures` floor of 1.14.0 matters: earlier
+R >= 4.0 and Bioconductor >= 3.19. `QFeatures` should be minimum v1.14.0: earlier
-releases named the abundance-column argument of `readSummarizedExperiment()` `ecol` rather than `quantCols`, and this package fails at run time against them.
+releases named the abundance-column argument of `readSummarizedExperiment()` `ecol` rather than `quantCols` and will cause package failure.
 Development and testing are done on R 4.4.1 with Bioconductor 3.20.

 ## Installation